 But Brewer kept her hands and, amazingly, made a full recovery.

-Brewer retained attorney Kosner and his team at The Deratany Firm to find out what had actually happened to her.
+Brewer retained attorney Kosner and his team at Deratany & Kosner to find out what had actually happened to her.
 A lengthy investigation eventually identified nine trucking companies that bore some responsibility for the series of crashes.

 “We had to pore over every single accident report from I-80 in Indiana that day,” said Kosner.
 “The truck accident that originally caused the pileup wasn’t even mentioned in the police report we had from Nadja’s crash, possibly because none of the cars in the pileup actually made contact with those two trucks.
 That ended up being a big part of her recovery.”